Dimmies/HiveDocs/docs/svFunctions/Notify.md

 | @text | Text displayed on the notification | true |
 | @notifType | Type of the notification [primary, error or success] | false (Defaults to Primary)

-Kicks the player from the server
+Sends a notification to the specified player